wpmetabox/docsv2/docs/tutorials/create-dynamic-favicon.md

 ## Before Getting Started

-In addition to using the [Meta Box Core Plugin](https://wordpress.org/plugins/meta-box/), make sure you already have [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/).
+In addition to using the [Meta Box](https://metabox.io), make sure you already have [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/).
 It allows you to create custom fields in the back end using an intuitive UI without coding.

 Also, to make a dynamic favicon, you must do some things with the theme.
 I'm making this tutorial with the help of [Justread from Gretathemes](https://gretathemes.com/wordpress-themes/justread/).
 It's free and fast, so you could give it a try.